 Begin by making a single stitch.
 Now, bring the thread up in the middle of the stitch you just made.

 Pull the thread all the way through and make another stitch.
 Once again, bring the needle up in the middle of the previous stitch.
 That’s it!

 Stem stitch is similar to split stitch except instead of coming up in the middle of the stitch, you come up next to it.
 The result is a twisted stitch that turns corners beautifully and makes excellent lettering.
-Stem stitch can also be worked in rows or a continuous circular shape to create a really interesting filler.
+Stem stitch can also be worked in rows or a continuous circular to create an interesting filler.

-There are many ways to work stem stitch.
-I’m going to show you my two favorite methods.
-We’ll start with the method that is similar to split stitch.
+There are two popular ways to work stem stitch.
+Let’s start with the method that is most similar to split stitch.
 First, make a single stitch.
 Without pulling the thread all the way through, bring the needle back up halfway between two points and just above the line.
-It’s easier than it sounds, I promise!
-If you’re following the diagram you come up at A, go down at B, and back up at C. Remember that C is just above the line.
-Also, be sure to keep the working thread below the line.
+If you’re following the diagram, come up at A, go down at B, and back up at C. Remember that C is just above the line.
+Be sure to keep the working thread below the line.

-After a few stitches, you will see the twisted line pattern form.
+After a few stitches, you will see the twisted line form.

-The second method is the sewing method. the first time you went all the way in with the needle and then back up.
-This time you will insert the needle one stitch length away and then angle it backward and bring it back up right above the line.
-Just the like with the first method, the spot where the needle comes out is about halfway between the points and a little above the line.
+The second method is the sewing method.
+The first method brings the needle all the way into the fabric and then back up in a different spot.
+The sewing method has you insert the needle one stitch length away and then angle it backward and bring it back up just above the line.
+Like with the first method, the needle comes out about halfway between the points and a little above the line.